Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

-Although we modify the derived fixed points, we establish the reduction of intersection numbers in \S \ref{section: reduction Int} using smallness of the resolution $\wt{\CN \times \CN} \to \CN \times \CN$ just as smallness of the Atiyah flop.
+We establish the reduction of intersection numbers in \S \ref{section: reduction Int}.
+A key point is the smallness of the resolution $\wt{\CN \times \CN} \to \CN \times \CN$ similar to the smallness of the Atiyah flop.
 Given an orthogonal decomposition of vertex lattices $L=L^\flat \oplus O_Fe$, consider \emph{the unitary relative Cayley map} for the decomposition $\BV=\BV^\flat \oplus Fe^{[i]}$

 For example when $i=0$, for $g' \in \U(\BV)(F_0)_\rs$ with $1-d \in O_F^\times$ and $u_1 \not =0$ we have \emph{the reduction equality}: